 Although not recorded during assessments the non-native brown trout and rainbow trout were historically stocked in the catchment for recreational fishing.
 These species typically don’t breed in South West river systems (due to unfavourable conditions) and are not expected to maintain a viable population.
 However they are highly predatory and can impact populations of native aquatic species.

-Note: only fish and freshwater crustaceans (crayfish and shrimp) that typically inhabit river channels are targeted by the standard SWIRC sampling methods.
-However, where other species were caught and/or observed (e.g., turtles, rakali-native water rats, tadpoles), these are mentioned below.
+Only fish and freshwater crustaceans (crayfish and shrimp) that typically inhabit river channels are targeted by the standard SWIRC sampling methods.
+However, where other species were caught and/or observed (e.g., turtles, rakali-native water rats, tadpoles), these are mentioned in the Other aquatic fauna section below.